narasakir/reddit-topics-subscribe-nodejs/README.md

 In a world with unlimited content and choice, it becomes difficult to focus on the topics that really matter to us as an individual.

 I personally use reddit to create my own little personalized view on the world.
-My favourite topics are new technolgies, politics and funny memes!
+My favourite topics are new technologies, politics and funny memes!

 After joining hear.com / audibene I noticed that many of my colleagues are using reddit too!
 We are all over the world, some of us in Berlin others in Denver and some in Miami.
 Our interest of course also differ greatly.